jjean95/TalentLabs/README.md

 * includes function to restart the game

 ### Titanic Dataset
+Exploring Titanic Dataset using SQL

+Data exploration framework:
+1. Understanding the business context
+2. Understanding the technical context
+3. Understanding the Tables and Fields
+4. Free Exploration

 ### eCommerce Database Design
+Design a database for the eComm platform

+Steps:
+1. Think about all the entities involved
+2. Think about the relationship between the entities
+3. Draw the ER Diagram
+4. Building DB in SQLite

 ### Google Universal analytics
+Exploring the data from the Google Universal Analytics Demo Account.

+Steps:
+1. Data collection
+2. Data cleaning
+3. Data wrangling
+4. Data Analysis
+5. Data Visualization

 ## Certified Associate in Business Analytics
 ### Skills learned: